Mjz86/c_colon/mcc.md

-in this document, we specify the application binary interface (abi) for c colon programs: that is, the object code interfaces between different user-provided c colon program fragments and between those fragments and the implementation-provided runtime and libraries. this includes the memory layout for c colon data objects, including both predefined and user-defined data types, as well as internal compiler generated objects such as virtual tables. it also includes function calling interfaces, exception handling interfaces, global naming, and various object code conventions.
+in this document, we specify the application binary interface ( ABI ) for c colon programs: that is, the object code interfaces between different user-provided c colon program fragments and between those fragments and the implementation-provided runtime and libraries. this includes the memory layout for c colon data objects, including both predefined and user-defined data types, as well as internal compiler generated objects such as virtual tables. it also includes function calling interfaces, exception handling interfaces, global naming, and various object code conventions.

-in general, this document is meant to serve as a generic specification which can be used by c colon implementations on a variety of platforms. this is inspiered by the famous itanium abi, there are somtimes assumbions of 64-bit tragets, it is usually straightforward to recognize these unportable assumptions and translate them appropriately, e.g. by replacing a 64-bit pointer with a 32-bit pointer.
+in general, this document is meant to serve as a generic specification which can be used by c colon implementations on a variety of platforms. this is inspired by the famous Itanium ABI , there are sometimes assumptions of 64-bit targets, it is usually straightforward to recognize these non portable assumptions and translate them appropriately, e.g. by replacing a 64-bit pointer with a 32-bit pointer.

-this document is not an authoritative definition of the c colon abi for any particular platform. platform vendors retain the ultimate power to define the c colon abi for their platform. platforms using this abi for c colon should declare that they do so, either unmodified or with a certain set of changes.
+this document is not an authoritative definition of the c colon ABI for any particular platform. platform vendors retain the ultimate power to define the c colon ABI for their platform. platforms using this ABI for c colon should declare that they do so, either unmodified or with a certain set of changes.

-also, this is generally incomplete, the c colon spec and mcc abi of that spec will be more refined in each revisions.
+also, this is generally incomplete, the c colon spec and mcc ABI of that spec will be more refined in each revisions.